Nytra/RayCaster2D/README.md

 ![Demo](https://github.com/Nytra/SDL2_2D_RayCaster/blob/master/geometrycode.PNG)

 Below are some gifs recorded at various stages of development.
 You can see the different techniques that I used throughout.
-Only the above gif demonstrates the use of actual line-intersect geometry.
+Only the above gifs demonstrate the use of actual line-intersect geometry.

 ![Demo](https://github.com/Nytra/SDL2_2D_RayCaster/blob/master/raycasting1.gif)